ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Understandably, histories of the Mills family have typically focused almost exclusively on Emily.
 All previous secondary sources of information on Emily accepted 1861 as her birth year.

-Emily is not mentioned by name, but is referenced in a photo caption of a portrait of Jessie Brewer published in 2016, "Around Caroline" by Patricia A. Brhel, p23:
+Emily is not mentioned by name, but is implicitly referenced in a photo caption of a portrait of Jessie Brewer published in 2016, "Around Caroline" by Patricia A. Brhel, p23:

 <blockquote>
 Jesse Brewer ran a dry goods store in Brooktondale, selling fabric, ribbon, greeting cards, and other items.
 She took over from a woman who had managed a grocery store in the same building and used the proceeds from the store to increase the family income and help support her widowed mother.
 She was also active in the Caroline Valley Federated (now Community) Church.